Making the Most Out of Contact Pages: Let Users Reach Out to You

 You’re on a first date with one of the longest crushes you’ve had since 2nd grade.
 It’s now your chance to impress this girl in order for her to get to know you better.
 Your objective is to bedazzle her with your love for football, passion for humanitarian work, and compassion for kids.
 But things turn pretty ugly when you forget to step on the brakes and the date turns out into a one-sided thing.
 At this point, TRUE connection is lost.

 We often find ourselves in situations like these.
-We like to engage people in conversations, we constantly want to attract people’s attention of what we feel is worthy of it.
+We like to engage people in conversations, we constantly want to attract people’s attention to what we feel is worthy of it.
 But there are things on the side we completely forget about and sometimes, they’re the most crucial ones we tend to overlook.
 And it’s kind of a hit or miss thing.

 If you still don’t know what I’m talking about, let me clear things for you.
 I’m talking about visually attractive websites.
 Let’s not deny it.
 Homepages inevitably get the most attention because it’s the first thing people see so it’s just right to put on ourselves the necessary pressure to make it physically appealing, right?
 There’s nothing wrong with being visually grand; but sometimes, no matter how engaging the homepage is, it would not matter if you don’t give people the opportunity to respond.
-And I believe the most amount of dismissal given to websites is the contact pages.
+And the most amount of dismissal given to websites is the contact pages.

 It’s easy to just put up a dull contact page with nothing on it but the corresponding email address and assume that the visitor will do the rest of the work.
 Having this kind of thinking totally beats the purpose of an elegant and effective contact page.
-True and good contact pages help users to access right information.
+True and good contact pages help users to access the right information.

 Just take a look at some of the works of these designers on their contact pages.